ddmitov/perl-executing-browser/README.md

 **Perl Debugger Interaction:**
   If Perl debugger interaction is not needed or considered a security risk, it can be turned off by a compile-time variable.
 Just change ```PERL_DEBUGGER_INTERACTION = 1``` to ```PERL_DEBUGGER_INTERACTION = 0``` in the ```peb.pro``` project file and compile the binary.

-## Special URLs for Users and Opening Files and Folders
+## Special URLs for Users
 * **PEB pseudo-domain:** ```http://local-pseudodomain/```
   The  pseudo-domain is used to call all local files and all special URLs representing browser functions.
   It is intercepted inside PEB and is not passed to the underlying operating system.

 * **Close current window:** ```http://local-pseudodomain/close-window.function```
   Please note that the window from where this URL was called will be closed immediately without any check for unsaved user data in HTML forms.
-Window closing URL can be called not only by clicking a link, but also by using a ```jQuery``` AJAX GET request.
+Window closing URL can be called not only by clicking a link, but also by using a [jQuery](https://jquery.com/) AJAX GET request.
+Window-closing URL was implememented to make possible asynchronous window close confirmation JavaScript routines - see section [Settings](#settings).

 * **Select single file:** ```http://local-pseudodomain/open-file.function?target=DOM_element```
   The full path of the selected file will be inserted in the target DOM element of the calling local page.